-There is something very peaceful and contending about a place of worship and it envelopes you, be it a temple, a Church or a Gurudwara (read more about another iconic place of worship the Harminder Sahib Golden-Temple).
+There is something very peaceful and contending about a place of worship and it envelopes you, be it a temple, Gurudwara or a Church.
 The chanting ‘Om Namah Shivaya‘ in the unanimous voices of family reverberates in the dark, lit dimly by only the oil lamps garbha-griha or the inner sanctum.
 I join in with the chanting and it calms me…I can feel my heart, beat in a slower rhythm.
 It is then that I also notice the unadorned sombre walls of the sanctum and the gigantic pillars dwarfing us.

 For a temple that is constructed with an aim to provide “Nitya Vinod“ or ‘perpetual amazement’, I wonder at the plain interiors of the sanctum.
 The priest kills my curiosity.